ministryofjustice/github-collaborators/README.md

 ## Adding Collaborators

-A Collaborator can be added to multiple repositories via the [form](https://github.com/ministryofjustice/github-collaborators/issues/new?assignees=&labels=collaborator%2Cpr-create-issue&template=create-pr-from-issue.yaml&title=Please+create+an+outside+collaborator+pull+request+) located in the `Issues -> New Issue -> Create a Outside Collaborator Pull Request -> Get Started`.
-This form will automatically create a pull requested with the collaborator added to the relevant Terraform files.
+A Collaborator can be added to multiple repositories via the [form](https://github.com/ministryofjustice/github-collaborators/issues/new?assignees=&labels=collaborator%2Cpr-create-issue&template=create-pr-from-issue.yaml&title=Please+create+an+outside+collaborator+pull+request+) located in `Issues -> New Issue -> Create a Outside Collaborator Pull Request -> Get Started`.
+This form will automatically create a pull request with the collaborator added to the relevant Terraform files.

-If you want to allow access to an MoJ GitHub repository for an outside collaborator,you can manually add/remove/edit the Terraform file/s, see the [Defining Collaborators](https://github.com/ministryofjustice/github-collaborators#defining-collaborators) section, followed by by a new pull request with the required changes to the corresponding `terraform/[repository-name].tf` file/s.
+If you want to allow access to an MoJ GitHub repository for an outside collaborator, you can manually add/remove/edit the Terraform file/s, see the [Defining Collaborators](https://github.com/ministryofjustice/github-collaborators#defining-collaborators) section, followed by a new pull request with the required changes to the corresponding `terraform/[repository-name].tf` file/s.

 If you are not confident editing Terraform file/s, you can raise an issue using this template [questionnare](https://github.com/ministryofjustice/github-collaborators/issues/new?assignees=&labels=&template=access-request.md) to request access for a collaborator, and we will make the changes for you.